Exceptional Student Education

 *Limited space is available in this program in order to ensure that student needs are met.

-*Enrollment into this program carries a $1500 annual fee for each course.
+*Enrollment into this program carries a annual fee of $1500.

 Academic Support 7th-12th Grade